JJBR13/Justin-Brown-milestone-project-one/README.md

 The logo of the business was added to be the favicon of the site.
 This was to further add clarity for the user when using a browser.
 Using a simple bit of imagery associated with the business.
 This enhances the experience for user stories:

-> Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.<br>
+> i.
+Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.<br>
-> As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.
+> ii.
+As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.

 ### Nav-bar